ChemeketaCS/csweb/content/assignments/cs160/202020/01/_index.md

 **Practice** grade.

 {{% alert warning %}}
-You will not recieve credit for this work if your username in Code.org is not set to your my.chemeketa username - if you are bsmith12@my.chemeketa.edu your Code.org name should be bsmith12.
+You will not receive credit for this work if your username in Code.org is not set to your my.chemeketa username - if you are bsmith12@my.chemeketa.edu your Code.org name should be bsmith12.
 {{% /alert %}}